 AI Safety/Alignment Engineer

-The newest entrant to the taxonomy.
-AI safety engineers focus on making AI systems reliable, unbiased, and aligned with intended outcomes.
+AI safety engineers are the newest entrant to the taxonomy.
+They focus on making AI systems reliable, unbiased, and aligned with intended outcomes.
 With the EU AI Act and growing regulatory scrutiny, demand for this specialization is accelerating.
-Candidates often come from research backgrounds in fairness, interpretability, or reinforcement learning from human feedback (RLHF).
+Many come from research backgrounds in fairness, interpretability, or reinforcement learning from human feedback (RLHF).
+Professionals in this specialization also often qualify for AI data annotation and training roles that require deep understanding of model behavior.

 Where does all this hiring actually happen?
 Technology firms account for 46% of AI/ML engineering hiring, followed by financial services at 14% and IT services at 11%, according to Axial Search’s 2026 analysis.
 But the fastest growth is happening outside tech entirely - healthcare systems, logistics companies, and retail giants are building AI teams from scratch.